nathanielrb/mu-search-testing-framework/readme.md

 ### Shutting Down

-If mu-search-test is shut down prematurely, it may leave two containers running with unconventional names (`database` instead of `my-project_database_75751dd7f14f`, etc.):
+If mu-search-test is shut down prematurely, or if it is run in debug mode, it may leave two containers running with unconventional names (`database` instead of `my-project_database_75751dd7f14f`, etc.):

 ```
 # drc ps